FAQs CS & DS Degree Options

 General Information

-The University of Illinois offers 20+ pathways to incorporate computing and data science into undergraduate education and research:
+The University of Illinois Urbana-Champaign offers over twenty computing and data science degree programs.

 -

-Computer Science (CS) degree from The Grainger College of Engineering, with a rigorous curriculum of computer science and other technical requirements
+B.S. in Computer Science degree from The Grainger College of Engineering, with a rigorous curriculum of computer science and other technical requirements.
+Your degree is awarded through The Grainger College of Engineering.

 -